Who is a Horticulture Producer?

 Horticulture Producer Cost Share Opportunities

-To be eligible for 50% cost share, applicants must complete special requirements prior to the program reimbursement deadline of September 1, 2019.
+To be eligible for 50% cost share, applicant must complete special requirements prior to the program reimbursement request deadline of August 1, 2023.
 The name registered for the special requirement must be the same name as the individual applying for cost share funding.

 Special Requirements for 50% Cost Share